Things to do in The Coromandel

 Hot Water Beach didn’t interest me… I couldn’t even bother getting closer for a pic.

-Side note: You can only dig up the holes at low tide (or just before/after)!
-Which makes the window for this activity very slim and even busier.
+But it’s a bit touristy, and you can only dig up the holes at low tide (or just before/after).
+This makes the window for this activity very slim and even busier.

 12. The Pinnacles

 Something we desperately tried to do while in The Coromandel was hike The Pinnacles.
-Unfortunately, there are A LOT of rocks to get to the actual pinnacles, and it wouldn’t stop raining.
+Unfortunately, there are A LOT of rocks to get to the actual pinnacles, and it wouldn’t stop raining while here (don’t go in the rain!).

 hiker pinnacles track hike for things to do in The Coromandel